Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Problem Formulation

-We learn to identify TPs and the graph~$\mathcal{G}$ that serves as input to our trailer generation algorithm in tandem.
-We hypothesize that the training signal provided by TP labels (i.e.,~the narrative structure) also encourages exploring meaningful semantic connections between shots via the graph that is learnt \cite{papalampidi2020movie}.
-Each shot~$i$ is represented by~$h_i$, a nonlinear combination of textual, visual, and acoustic modalities \mbox{$h_i = f([t_i'; v_i'; a_i'])$}, where $f(\cdot)$ is a fully-connected layer followed by the ReLU non-linearity.
-We compute textual representation $t_i'$ via the bi-directional attention flow \cite{seo2016bidirectional,kim2020dense} between subtitles~$t_i$ and two other modalities, namely audio~$a_i$ and video frames~$v_i$:
+In the previous section, we discussed how we can identify important shot-level trailer moments given movie graph~$\mathcal{G}$ and a set of shots that act as key events (i.e.,~TPs).
+We now discuss how we learn~$\mathcal{G}$ and identify TPs in movies in tandem.
+We hypothesize that the training signal provided by TP labels (i.e.,~narrative structure) also encourages exploring more fine-grained semantic connections between shot-level events via the graph that is learned~\cite{papalampidi2020movie}.
+A neural network model first creates~$\mathcal{G}$ that represents relations between shots in the latent space and then computes the probability $p(y_{it} |h_i,\mathcal{F}, \theta_1)$, where~$y_{it}$ is a binary label denoting whether shot~$h_i$ represents TP~$t \in [1,T]$ and $\theta_1$ are network parameters.
+This network is depicted on the right side of Figure~\ref{fig:dist_model} and is trained end-to-end on TP identification.

-where $\operatorname{r}$ is the softmax function.
+\paragraph{Movie Input} Let~$\mathcal{F}$ denote a full-length movie consisting of~$M$ shots $\mathcal{F}= \{h_1, h_2, \dots, h_M\}$.
+For each shot~$i$, we consider visual (i.e.,~sequence of frames), audio (i.e.,~audio segments), and textual (i.e.,~subtitles) information and compute a combination vector $h_i$ of all modalities (see step (1), right part of Figure~\ref{fig:dist_model}).
+First, we compute the textual representation $t_i'$ for the $i^{th}$ shot, via the bi-directional attention flow \mbox{( \cite{seo2016bidirectional,kim2020dense})} between subtitles~$t_i$ and audio~$a_i$ and video frames~$v_i$:

 The final audio~$a_i'$ and visual~$v_i'$ representations are obtained analogously.
-Before fusion, the modalities are projected to a lower dimension via a fully-connected linear layer and L2 normalization.
+Next, vectors $t_i'$, $a_i'$, and $v_i'$ are projected to a lower dimension via a fully-connected linear layer and L2 normalization.
+Finally, we compute the multimodal representation $h_i$ for shot $i$ via a non-linear projection: \mbox{$h_i = f([t_i'; v_i'; a_i'])$}, where $f(\cdot)$ is a fully-connected layer followed by the ReLU non-linearity.

-We initially construct a fully-connected graph by computing the pairwise similarity between all multimodal shot vectors $h_1, h_2, \dots, h_M$.
-In order to avoid dense connections in the graph, which lead to worse contextualization and computational overhead, we select a small but variable-length neighborhood per shot and we sparsify the graph accordingly.
-During sparsification, we also constrain the adjacency matrix of the graph to be upper triangular (i.e.,~allowing only future connections between shots).
-For more details about the graph sparsification, see \cite{papalampidi2020movie} and the Appendix.
-We also contextualize all shots with respect to the whole movie using a transformer encoder~\cite{vaswani2017attention} and additionally encode each shot via a one-layer Graph Convolution Network (GCN; \cite{duvenaud2015convolutional,kearnes2016molecular,kipf2017semi}).
-Finally, we combine the global (transformer-based) and local (graph-based) representations for each shot in order to compute the probability $p(y_{it} |h_i, \mathcal{F}, \theta_1)$.
-The network is trained by minimizing the binary cross-entropy loss.
-After training, we use the learned sparse graph $\mathcal{G}$ as input to Algorithm~\ref{algorithm}.
+\paragraph{Graph Structure} We construct a fully-connected graph described by matrix~$E$.
+Each cell in this matrix denotes the similarity~$e_{ij}$ between multimodal shot vectors~$h_i$ and~$h_j$: